mesosphere-backup/dcos-vagrant/README.md

     This repo assumes vagrant and virtualbox are installed and configured to work together.

-    See the [Appendix](#appendix) for details about the DCOS-Vagrant cluster architecture.
+    See [Appendix: Architecture](#appendix-architecture) for details about the DCOS-Vagrant cluster architecture.

-2. Clone This Repo
+1. Clone This Repo

     ```bash
     git clone https://github.com/mesosphere/dcos-vagrant
     ```

-3. (Optional) Build the Packer Box

-    Packer is used to build a pre-provisioned virtual machine disk image.
-This significantly speeds up cluster deployment.

-    By default, vagrant will download the (~900MB) box from vagrant-cloud (https://atlas.hashicorp.com/karlkfi/dcos-centos-virtualbox).

-    You can alternatively build your own box locally.

-    Note that because the build process uses internet repositories with unversioned requirements, it's not **exactly** reproducible.
-Each built box may be slightly differen than the last, but deployments using the same box should be exactly the same.

-    Use the following commands to build a dcos-centos-virtualbox box:

-    ```bash
-    cd <repo>/build

-    packer build packer-template.json

-    cd ..

-    vagrant box add karlkfi/dcos-centos-virtualbox build/dcos-centos-virtualbox.box
-    ```

-4. Configure VirtualBox Networking
+1. Configure VirtualBox Networking

     Ensure the internal private network for the cluster is configured to the 192.168.65.0/24 subnet.